Spark-NF/organizer/README.md

 For example, it can be used to sort a vacation's pictures and videos and put them in separate folders according to their location, the context, etc. The images/videos will be shown one by one, then the user can use shortcuts to move them quickly to separate directories.

+It can also be configured to perform actions automatically given the file's name, size, etc. to allow for automated sorting of many files at once.

 ### Download
 You can download the latest release [here](https://github.com/Spark-NF/organizer/releases/latest), or find all previous releases [here](https://github.com/Spark-NF/organizer/releases).